 This is a time to put in the work to manifest the goal or intention that you set during the New Moon.

-Keywords: Manifesting, hustle.
+Keywords: Manifesting, hustle, take action.

 Ritual: Each evening, take 5 minutes and celebrate your wins.
 It doesn’t matter how small, or if you have veered off course.
 Celebrate that you can start again tomorrow.